usr-thomas/ApertureOSnew/README.md

 **DISCLAIMER**

-This is made on a debian based distro.
-Period.
-The commands will be for debian based distros, i am not doing the effort to write commands for distros i am not using because im just too lazy to care.

-This is also supposed to be a "fix" of Erlice's aperture os repository (hence the apertureosnew name) because it was last updated 8 years ago and also uses neofetch so that's not very "up to date" if you ask me.
+This is meant to be a "fix" of Erlice's aperture os repository (hence the apertureosnew name) because it was last updated 8 years ago and also uses neofetch so that's not very "up to date" if you ask me.
+They've also been offline for 5 years as im writing this, so i do not expect them to update it.
+Anyways, credits to [Erlice](https://github.com/Erlite) for the desktop background!
+Wherever they are...

 **Keep in mind that if you want to rice this as Erlice did, you should probably use the files in their repository, shown [here](https://github.com/Erlite/apertureos)**